-d The sum of identified low-MW species accounts for 77% of the total SOA mass derived from the DMA measurements.

-e A differential mobility analyzer (DMA) was used to measure the aerosol size distribution.
-The mass yield of the total SOA reported here, derived from the DMA measurement with the assumption of an aerosol density of 1.4 g/cm, has not corrected for particle loss to the chamber wall, therefore is somewhat lower than the actual total SOA mass yield.
-This also applies to Tables 8.3 - 8.7.
-Both the "Sum of identified low-MW species" and the "Total SOA mass derived from DMA" here refer to their yields (in percentage; relative to the mass of the consumed HC) as defined in text similarly for individual SOA components.
-This applies to Tables 8.3 - 8.7 as well.
+&lt;sup>a 184 ppb of cycloheptene was consumed in this experiment.
+The filter was collected ∼5 h from the onset of ozonolysis for a duration of ∼2 h. b A blank cell indicates a standard was available for quantification. c Isomers are present in this SOA based on extracted ion chromatograms, and are quantified together here by the corresponding surrogate standard. d The sum of identified low-MW species accounts for 34% of the total SOA mass derived from the DMA measurements. e The mass yield of the total SOA reported here, derived from the DMA measurement with the assumption of an aerosol density of 1.4 g/cm, has not been corrected for particle loss to the chamber wall; therefore, it is somewhat lower than the actual total SOA mass yield.
+Both the "sum of identified low-MW species" and the "total SOA mass derived from DMA" here refer to their yields (in percentage, relative to the mass of the consumed hydrocarbon) as defined in text similarly for individual SOA components.